Vaibhav-Ankolekar/College-Notes-Vault/Blockchain and DLT/Syllabus.md

 	1. Analysis of Address and Wallet
 	2. Clustering of Addresses following Money

-# Module 3 - Permissionless Blockchain: Ethereum
+# M3 - Permissionless Blockchain: Ethereum
 1. Introduction to Ethereum
 2. Ethereum 1.0 and 2.0
 3. Ethereum and Turing Completeness